Curriculum

 At PHPS students experiment with a range of mediums and techniques.
 These include drawing, painting, printmaking, sculpture and multimedia.

-They learn about artists and their practices from various times and cultures.
+They learn about artists and their practices from various times and cultures, including Australian First Nations Art and Culture.
 Through this process students develop understanding about the world they live in and the part they play in that world.
 Engaging with the visual arts, students at PHPS have a safe place to explore their world, take risks, and face challenges, a space for their curiosity and imagination.

 We also have fun!